Mufalta/Excel-Maven-Hotel-Group-Dashboard-Project/README.md

 ![](https://github.com/Mufalta/Excel-Maven-Hotel-Group-Dashboard-Project/blob/main/images/Excel.png)

 In the Excel file, there are two sheets: one contains the dataset, and the other contains the analysis prepared by our teammate.
 Next, we’re going to spend most of our time working in the analysis worksheet.
+As you can see, we clearly have a lot to figure out, so it’s better to break it down into several parts.